 Customers are often protected against a utility company's shutting off or terminating their service, even if they cannot afford to pay their bills.
-These special protections are discussed below.
+There are protections for:

 a.
 Electric, Gas, and Water